Meet our key people

 Mohammad Atta Arafa

-Mohammad is 35 years old, is married and has three young sons.
-He emigrated to Canada from war torn Syria over a year ago.
+Mohammad is 36 years old, is married and has three young sons.
+He emigrated to Canada from war torn Syria over three years ago.

 In 2002, after his high school graduation he started working as a sewer and became proficient in all types of sewing including clothing and draperies.
 After serving compulsory military service in 2007 he started working in a family sewing business making bed covers and curtains until 2010.
 This is when he started working as an upholsterer.